rishi1134/BGSLibrarySetup/README.md

 -----------------------------------------------------------------------------------------------------------
 Possible Issues:

-If cv2 import error:
+If cv2 import error

     goto "opencv\build\python\cv2\'YOUR PYTHON VERSION FOLDER'\" and copy the ".pyd" in that folder to your "\bgslibrary" dir.

-Do add all the suggested paths in the cmd window ,after "Line 19 cmake" step to your environment variable.
+Do add all the suggested paths in the cmd window ,after "cmake step" to your environment variable.
 For output log at the end of cmake step,check [https://github.com/andrewssobral/bgslibrary/wiki/Wrapper:-Python]